 - Students are expected to conform to the School rules and behave in an appropriate way at all times - Students are expected to obey instructions from all staff without argument - Students should not run along corridors or push each other - All students should stand aside at doors to let adults through first - Rudeness and swearing will not be tolerated - Students should be considerate of all other members of the school community as well as visitors to the site - Students must not behave in a manner which may cause injury or danger to themselves or others - The use of balls is not permitted near buildings and hard balls are not to be used at break times or lunchtimes - Students are not allowed to wear headphones or earphones whilst walking around the School - Students are not permitted to play in any School parking areas, on the cricket pitch or the outfield - Chewing gum is not permitted anywhere in or around the School - Food must not be consumed in any school buildings other than the dining areas or Sixth Form café - Students are expected to dispose of any litter in the appropriate bins, and to use recycling bins wherever possible - Smoking tobacco or e-cigarettes (vaping) is not permitted anywhere on the School grounds.
 Students who are with others who are smoking/vaping are also in breach of this rule and may be liable for the same sanction as those who were smoking - Students are not allowed to consume alcohol anywhere within the School or on the School grounds - Misuse or dealing in legal or illegal drugs is strictly prohibited anywhere within the School and its grounds.
-Since this is a serious offence, it may lead to immediate expulsion and the police will be informed - Students must be respectful of other students' choices regarding face coverings and hygiene - Students should not sell items for personal gain such as sweets, drinks or other items.
+Since this is a serious offence, it may lead to immediate expulsion and the police may be informed - Students must be respectful of other students' choices regarding face coverings and hygiene